akka/akka/akka-docs/src/main/paradox/supervision-classic.md

 Supervision describes a dependency relationship between actors: the supervisor delegates tasks to subordinates and therefore must respond to their failures.
-When a subordinate detects a failure (i.e. throws an exception), it suspends itself and all its subordinates and sends a message to its supervisor, signalling failure.
+When a subordinate detects a failure (i.e. throws an exception), it suspends itself and all its subordinates and sends a message to its supervisor, signaling failure.
 Depending on the nature of the work to be supervised and the nature of the failure, the supervisor has a choice of the following four options: